Sanyam07/fluxcell/server/README.md

     node ./src/index

-The API server will run on `http://localhost:4444` and `https://localhost:4445`
+The Apollo GraphQL server will run on `http://localhost:4000`